 Po Ino Nogar (Cambodian) - A Goddess of agriculture who protects the fields and harvests.
 Born in the clouds she spreads her generative, gentle rain onto the land below.
 Her name means “great one, mother of the kingdom.”

 Selu (Native American) - She is the ancient corn mother of the Pueblo Indians.
-Myths tell of the planting of her heart, fom which stalks of corn sprouted to feed the people.
-Today although due to Christian influence she is known as Santa Clara dances are still performed in her honour.
+Myths tell of the planting of her heart, from which stalks of corn sprouted to feed the people.
+Today although due to Christian influence she is known as Santa Clara dances are still performed in her honor.

 Zaramama - (Peruvian) - The "grain mother," she was said to incarnate in this world in the form of strangely shaped multi-headed ears of corn.
 These were collected, decorated and placed in willow trees that were danced around and made offerings to ensure abundant crops.